Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Githyanki Warrior.md

 ## Gith

 The warlike githyanki and the contemplative githzerai are a sundered people-two cultures that utterly despise one another.
-Before there were githyanki or githzerai, these creatures were a single race enslaved by the [[Mind Flayer|mind flayers]].
+Before there were githyanki or githzerai, these creatures were a single race enslaved by the [[5.
+Mechanics\Bestiary\Aberration\Mind Flayer.md|mind flayers]].
 Although they attempted to overthrow their masters many times, their rebellions were repeatedly crushed until a great leader named Gith arose.

 After much bloodshed, Gith and her followers threw off the yoke of their illithid masters, but another leader named Zerthimon emerged in the aftermath of battle.

 Zerthimon challenged Gith's motives, claiming that her strict martial leadership and desire for vengeance amounted to little more than another form of slavery for her people.
 A rift erupted between followers of each leader, and they eventually became the two races whose enmity endures to this day.

-Whether these tall, gaunt creatures were peaceful or savage, cultured or primitive before the [[Mind Flayer|mind flayers]] enslaved and changed them, none can say.
+Whether these tall, gaunt creatures were peaceful or savage, cultured or primitive before the [[5.
+Mechanics\Bestiary\Aberration\Mind Flayer.md|mind flayers]] enslaved and changed them, none can say.
 Not even the original name of their race remains from that distant time.

 > [!quote]- A quote from Aristul the Yellow, master of planar lore
 >
 > The githyanki and the githzerai were so profoundly scarred by their enslavement to the mind flayers that they forget they were one race, united.
 Having won their freedom, they wage war against each other with a hatred none can fully comprehend.

-## Stat Block

 ```statblock
 "name": "Githyanki Warrior"